Ring-a-round the Rosie, a pocketful of posies. Grass burs are little evil posies. Spiritual warfare comes in all shapes, sizes, colors, and textures.

 I pick bouquets of posies several times a day.
 The posies in my photo aren’t soft, fragrant, or belong anywhere near my pocket.
 Ouch!
-I’d love to rarely see them, with discovery a rare occurrence.
+I’d love to seldom see them, with discovery a rare occurrence.

 Never would be better.